EarthPeople/timedude/readme.txt

 license:
 do what you want with this. no warranties. if you like it and find a bug or come up with a feature - make a pull request.

+note:
+i know this php looks like it's from 1999 but hey it works and it's fast. plus, it's readable.